 As Partial Discharge (PD) Inception is commonly encountered in the design of electric field devices, our electric field solvers have special algorithms for calculating this known problem, and our transient capability can model such phenomena as lightning strikes.

 In the case of ohmic or dielectric losses, the heat produced may significantly affect the temperature distribution in a device.
 The resulting variation in electrical parameters determines its performance.
-For such combined-physics applications, the electric field can be coupled with the thermal field to determine the operating temperature of the device.
+For such combined-physics applications, electric field can be coupled with the thermal field to determine the operating temperature of the device.
 The Boundary Element Method for the electric field calculation is coupled with the Finite Element Method for the thermal analysis.

 Users benefit from fast solving due to INTEGRATED’s built-in parallelization (included in our packages at no extra cost).